tidy-finance/website/docs/35_fama_french_replication.md

 ## F-statistic: 1.69e+04 on 1 and 712 DF,  p-value: <2e-16
 ```

-The statistical evidence hence allows us to conclude that we did a relatively good job in replicating the original Fama-French premiums although we cannot see the underlying code.
+The evidence hence allows us to conclude that we did a relatively good job in replicating the original Fama-French premiums although we cannot see their underlying code.
 From our perspective, a perfect match is only possible with additional information from the maintainers of the original data.